r1do1/r1do1/README.md

 <!--## Hi there 👋-->

-# 🚀 Applications & Ideas
+# 🚀 Applications Portfolio

+Generative Web & Agents & Fintech & ideas, experiments & tests before production

-This repository contains example and production applications where I use all the skills collected during my 20+ years programming & managing software projects across global & multi functional teams.
+These are repositories of examples and production applications where I use all the skills collected during my 20+ years programming & managing software projects across global & multi functional teams.

-I would like to highlight my last 3+ years doing AI driven application development, which motivated me to move from old to new, updated, better engineered production technology languages & frameworks
+For the past 3+ years I've been focusing on  AI driven application development, which motivated me to move from old to new, updated, better engineered production technology languages & frameworks

 **Old tech skillsets:**
 **Languages:**